mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/follow_me/Tutorials/followme-on-irobot.rst

-Follow-me with ADBSCAN on |irobot_create3|
+Follow-me with ADBSCAN on iRobot Create 3
 ================================================

 This tutorial provides instructions for running the ADBSCAN-based Follow-me algorithm from |p_amr| using |realsense| camera input.
-Validation of the the algorithm was performed on a custom |irobot_create3|.
+Validation of the the algorithm was performed on a custom iRobot Create 3.
 The |realsense| camera publishes to ``/camera/depth/color/points`` topic.
 The `adbscan_sub_node` subscribes to the corresponding topic, detects the obstacle array, computes the robot's velocity and publishes to the ``/cmd_vel`` topic of type `geometry_msg/msg/Twist`.
 This ``twist`` message consists of the updated angular and linear velocity of the robot to follow the target, which can be subsequently subscribed by a robot-driver.